Society for Neuroscience: Annual meeting

-The Society holds an annual meeting that is attended by scientists and physicians from all around the world.
-The first annual meeting of the society was held in Washington, DC in 1971, and it was attended by 1,396 scientists.
-Subsequent meetings have been held annually in a variety of cities throughout the US, with the exception of the 1988 meeting, which was held in Canada.The 2018 meeting was held in San Diego, CA, and the 2019 meeting was held in Chicago, IL.
+The society holds an annual meeting that is attended by scientists and physicians from all around the world.
+The first annual meeting of the society was held in Washington, DC in October 1971, and it was attended by 1,396 scientists.
+Subsequent meetings have been held annually in a variety of cities throughout the US, with the exception of the 1988 meeting, which was held in Canada.
+In 2024, the meeting was held in Chicago, Illinois, with 22,359 attendees.

 Publishing

 The Journal of Neuroscience, was launched in 1981 and has consistently been a multidisciplinary journal publishing papers on a broad range of topics of general interest to those working on the nervous-system.
 In addition, SfN publications offer breadth and depth into the rapidly developing field of neuroscience.

-eNeuro, was launched in 2014, SfN's open-access journal publishes high quality papers in all areas of neuroscience that increase the understanding of the nervous-system, including replication studies and negative results.
+eNeuro, was launched in 2014, SfN's peer-reviewed open-access scientific journal, publishes high quality papers in all areas of neuroscience that increase the understanding of the nervous-system, including replication studies and negative results.

 SfN's digital member magazine, Neuroscience Quarterly covers SfN news, programs, science, and events, and other neuroscience-related issues.
 Enhanced content includes videos, slideshows, and interactive elements.

 Nexus is a digital newsletter, containing key dates and details for annual meeting attendees, the latest research for JNeurosci and eNeuro, and public education and advocacy initiatives.